 git checkout 28cd74de

 You need to be very careful with this checkout.
 It will be in the detached HEAD mode.
 Meaning, you can play around with making the changes without impacting any branches.
-So if you need to make any actual changes use a branch checkout as explained in the next step.
+So if you need to make any actual changes to a specific commit, use a branch checkout as explained in the next step.

 Step 4: If you want to make changes from the commit ID checkout, you need to create a branch, as shown below.